What is the Urban Artist Exchange?

 The former Wilmington Police Department horse stables, located at 1500 Walnut Street, have been vacant for decades.

-Deconstruction by Challenge Program
+Deconstruction by the Challenge Program

 The Challenge Program provides vocational training for Delaware's at-risk youth.
 Program participants are helping to re-build the stables into the Urban Artists Exchange.

-Stables After Deconstruction
+Site After Deconstruction

-Stables After Deconstruction
+Site After Deconstruction

 About Cityfest, Inc.